nklabs/libnklabs/doc/nkymodem.md

 // receive buffer.
 #define NK_YM_ALLOWLONG

-// Define this to 1 to send NAK instead of C, to indicate to the sender to
+// Define this to send NAK instead of C, to indicate to the sender to
 // use checksums intead of CRC.
-// This should be set to 0 if NK_YM_ALLOWLONG is defined.
-This is because
-// the "sz" host command will use 1K packets if it detects that the receive
-// side can accept packets with CRC.
-#define NK_YM_NOCRC 0
+// #define NK_YM_NOCRC

 // Comment out to use XMODEM send instead of YMODEM send.
 This could be
 // used to save some code space if the filename is not needed.